worktheclock/replit.github.io/tutorials/14-2d-platform-game.md

 ![](/images/tutorials/14-2d-platform-game/14-01-new-pygame-repl.png)

-You'll see "Python3 with PyGame" displayed in the default console and a separate pane in the Repl.it IDE where you will be able to see and interact with the game you will create.
+You'll see "Python3 with PyGame" displayed in the default console and a separate pane in the Replit IDE where you will be able to see and interact with the game you will create.

 Before we start writing code, we're going to need a few sprites, which we've made available [here](/tutorial-files/2d-platform-game/2d-platform-game-sprites.zip).
 Extract this ZIP file and add the files inside to your repl using the `upload file` function.
 You can select multiple files to upload at once.
 Your repl's file pane should now look like this: